-Due to the preparation required for returning students who will be going directly on Global Internship (GI), it is strongly recommended that they contact the GI Department by September of the year prior to their anticipated internship departure date and complete the formal reenrollment process (an application is involved) with the Admissions Office by February of the year in which they intend to go on internship.
-All other re-enrolling students should complete the formal re-enrollment process with the Admissions Office at least 6 months before their intended re-entry date.
+Due to the preparation required for returning students who will be going directly on Global Internship (GI), it is strongly recommended that they contact the GI Department six months prior to their anticipated internship departure date and complete the formal re-enrollment process (an application is involved) with the Admissions Office six months before they intend to go on internship.
+All other re-enrolling students should complete the formal re-enrollment process with the Admissions Office at least six months before their intended re-entry date.